 You should determine your advertising budget based on your revenue goals, too.

 For example, many store owners will run ads prospecting to new customers or retargeting previous website visitors prior to their sale.
 In order to determine how much you’ll need to spend on these traffic sources to reach your goals, you’ll need to look at your historical performance like cost per thousand impressions (CPM) and return on ad spend (ROAS).

 6. What is my target profitability on each order?

-If you haven’t already, do a cost analysis on all of your products to understand what your profit margins are.
+If you haven’t already, add a product cost to your products to make analyzing your profit margins easier.
 Knowing these numbers, and using them to determine your target profitability, will let you hone in on what your actual deal might look like.

 After taking into consideration your product costs and estimated advertising costs, you will be able to determine how much room you have left to offer a discount.

 You may find out that you need to bundle products in order to maintain profitability, or that certain products can be discounted more heavily.